 Treating a Fentanyl Addiction

-Because of its potency, fentanyl is highly addictive.
-Treating any addiction is best done in a care facility, removed from the temptations of drug use and with access to the resources necessary to detox in a stable environment.
+Because of its potency, fentanyl is highly addictive and requires specialized treatment.
+Treating any addiction is best done in a care facility, removed from the temptations of drug use, and with access to the resources necessary to detox in a stable environment.

 Successfully treating a fentanyl addiction requires the help of medical professionals at a specialized treatment center.
 This type of environment provides a safe, secure place for people to detox while having access to emotional support and addressing the uncomfortable physical symptoms of withdrawal.